 As a result, the proposed ordinance does not adequately implement the Land Use Plan (LUP) policies with regard to protection of coastal resources.
 To ensure that coastal resources are protected consistent with the LUP, Suggested Modification One (1) reinserts previous language from the current ordinance which requires that residential second units be consistent with the provisions of the applicable zoning district and the goals and policies of the Coastal Land Use Plan.
-Additionally, because coastal development permits are subject to all other standards of the certified LCP during the processing of residential second units, Suggested Modification Five (5) clarifies that the grounds for appeal must demonstrate that the coastal development permit is inconsistent with the applicable provisions and policies of the Coastal Zoning Ordinance as well as the Land Use Plan.
-Finally, Suggested Modification Six (6) allows residential second units within Special Problems Areas only where the applicable provisions and policies of the Coastal Zoning Ordinance and the Land Use Plan are met.
-Note, the other administrative changes in Suggested Modification 7 were at the request of County staff in order to clarify that the Special Problems Committee is not a regulatory body but instead provides recommendations to decision-makers.
+Additionally, because coastal development permits are subject to all other standards of the certified LCP during the processing of residential second units, Suggested Modification Five (5) Eour (4) clarifies that the grounds for appeal must demonstrate that the coastal development permit is inconsistent with the applicable provisions and policies of the Coastal Zoning Ordinance as well as the Land Use Plan.
+Finally, Suggested Modification Six (6) Five (5) allows residential second units within Special Problems Areas only where the applicable provisions and policies of the Coastal Zoning Ordinance and the Land Use Plan are met.
+Note, the other administrative changes in Suggested Modification $\neq 5$ were at the request of County staff in order to clarify that the Special Problems Committee is not a regulatory body but instead provides recommendations to decision-makers.

-The Commission further finds that Suggested Modification Four (4) is necessary to ensure implementation of the applicable provisions of the LUP.
-The Commission requires Suggested Modification 5 to make additional findings for all coastal development permits that approve, or conditionally approve, residential second units.
+The Commission further finds that Suggested Modification Four (4) Three (3) is necessary to ensure implementation of the applicable provisions of the LUP.
+The Commission requires Suggested Modification § 3\to make additional findings for all coastal development permits that approve, or conditionally approve, residential second units.
+The modifications to Section 35-142.7 of the RSU Ordinance (Findings for Approval) ensure that, for all second units, the unit will not be approved unless the decision-maker provides detailed findings that it complies with every Development Standard listed in Section 35-142.6.
 These findings are similar to the findings that are presently made for detached residential second units under the current certified ordinance.